 Dog days: In a city where canines seem to be prancing down every street corner, napping by every outdoor table, and running after Frisbees in every park, it’s no surprise that there’s an entire museum dedicated to them.

 The permanent collection at the AKC Museum of the Dog includes a treasure trove of dog-related art and artifacts, from watercolors and prints to bronzes and ceramics.
-(Some of the world’s s finest porcelain makers, from Royal Doulton to Meissen, are included.)
+(Some of the world’s finest porcelain makers, from Royal Doulton to Meissen, are included.)
 Plus, you’ll find objects like trophies and collars.

 Almost all dog breeds are represented here—although may not always be on display—but the museum has especially strong holdings in depictions of German Shepherds, Bulldogs (those two are currently in in the top five most popular dogs in the country), Mastiffs, and Great Danes.